28 April 2016 – As it turned out, the night was indeed dark and stormy, though not dark and stormy enough to keep the shutterbugs away!

 A note for photographers…there’s not much by way of shelter on the hill, so make sure you’re prepared for any rain.

 It’s easy to see why Calton Hill is such a popular attraction for both visitors to the city and locals.
-The views from the lookout are simply breathtaking, and despite the inclement weather we had, it still turned out to be a great night of photography.
+The views from the lookout are simply breathtaking, and despite the inclement weather we had, still turned out to be a great night of photography.